-The testing process includes both frontend and backend testing, with each page or API feature checked separately.
+The testing process involved both frontend and backend testing, with each page or API feature examined separately.
 The testing step is carried out to reduce faults after the project is delivered to the public.
 Furthermore, testing is conducted to ensure the project is functioning smoothly and effectively.
-Black box testing is performed to ensure that the software produces the expected outcomes.
-Functional testing is the next step.
-All features can be executed successfully, following the objectives or scope of tasks designed using the design sprint methodology.
-The success rate for performing cases on available features is 100%.
-To ensure a more user-centered design, qualitative user feedback was collected.
+Black box testing is carried out to verify that the software produces the expected outcomes, followed by functional testing is the next step to confirm that all features can be executed successfullyin line with the objectives or scope of tasks designed using the design sprint methodology.
+The success rate for performing cases on available features was 100%.
+To enhance user-centered design, qualitative user feedback was also collected.
 A summary of the feedback can be seen in Table 7.
 Thus, it can be concluded that the website developed was effective in resolving the identified issues.
-In addition to team testing, a survey was distributed to 20 potential users.
-This is a step in requirement validation in which the user runs an acceptance test (De Lucia & Qusef, 2010).
+In addition to internal team testing, a survey was distributed to 20 potential users as part of requirement validation, in which users conducted acceptance testing (De Lucia & Qusef, 2010).